Andrew0133/CTF-Journey/README.md

-# CTF-Journey
+# Welcome to my CTF Journey repository! 🚩

-Exploring my CTF journey and strategies.
-Not for sharing solutions, just for showcasing my approach.
-Open to feedback and suggestions!
+This collection is dedicated to sharing my insights and alternative approaches and thought processes when tackling CTF challenges from different platforms.
+I'm not here to provide the ultimate solution; instead, I aim to offer insights into my problem-solving strategies and techniques.
+Feel free to explore, provide feedback, and share your suggestions to collectively enhance our CTF skills!